ibachrachel/School_District_Analysis/README.md

 *Scores by school spending*

-Thomas High School's school spending won't change, even after the data was adjusted for the academic dishonesty. ????? ###come back to this
+Thomas High School's school spending won't change, even after the data was adjusted for the academic dishonesty.
+It will remain in the same range of $630-644 per student.

 [Thomas High's Spending Range](https://user-images.githubusercontent.com/102566199/167240863-49475893-69d2-4e48-9f86-880f0db46d65.png)